This/Next Week Forecast (November 9 - 13, 2020)

 Downtrend scenario

-The downtrend may be expected to continue, while market is trading below resistance level 3540, which will be followed by reaching support level 3191.
+An downtrend will start as soon, as the market drops below support level 36.10, which will be followed by moving down to support level 32.15 and 28.80.